 The Structural Simulation Toolkit (SST) is a system of disparate hardware simulation component entities integrated via a simulator core.
 The simulator core provides essential services for interfacing, execution, synchronization, and monitoring of the various components.
 Components represent a variety of hardware systems such as processors, network switches, or memory devices.
 They interface with the simulator core to communicate and operate with a common notion of time and time units.
 In the SST architecture diagram shown below, the components are represented at the bottom.

-The source code for some components (known as internal components) is stored in the Google Code repository (http://code.google.com/p/sst-simulator) alongside the core directory and is built at the same time.
+The source code for some components (known as internal components) is stored in the SST repository (http://www.sst-simulator.org/browser) alongside the core directory and is built at the same time.
 Other components (known as external components) are maintained in other open repositories.
 They can be independently downloaded, built, and their libraries integrated into the sst.x executable.
 In some cases, certain SST users such as hardware vendors can also utilize proprietary, closed-source components with SST, which is permissible under SST licensing.